intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.AspNetCore/README.md

 app.Run();
 ```

-You can define the custom response headers via the `CustomHeaders` section of your application's `IConfiguration`.
+You can define the custom response headers via the `CustomHeaders` section of your application's `appsettings.json` file.
 For example:

 ```json
 {